TomInTheBytes/SANS-HHC-2024/docs/act_2/powershell.md

         netstat -l
         ```

-    ??? success "Solution for question 4"
+    ??? success "Solution to question 4"

         !!! quote "Task"
             You should enumerate that webserver.
 Communicate with the server using HTTP, what status code do you get?